 The cultural subjects of geography, plant and animal study, and science experiments are of great interest to the child.
 These subjects are explored outside and inside the classroom through activities such as puzzle maps of the continents, classroom animals, clay and water landform construction, and nature walks in the beautiful grounds surrounding the school.

-Lessons on grace and courtesy help the child develop respect for himself and others.
+Lessons on grace and courtesy help the child develop respect for their self and others.
 These lessons may be as simple as how to open and close a door quietly or how to greet a visitor and introduce oneself.

 Art and music activities are woven into all aspects of the classroom life with songs, instruments, story illustrations, lessons on learning art skills such as cutting and painting, and the sensorial bell material.